-The Coast Starlight connects Los Angeles and Seattle and goes through some pretty amazing terrain (this Instavideo proves it!).
-When you travel on it, you'll see the snow on the Cascade Range and Mount Shasta and some of the West Coast's coolest cities (Portland, Seattle, Bay Area).
-Did we mention this awesome photo opp just north of San Luis Obispo, Calif.?
+The Coast Starlight connects Los Angeles and Seattle and goes through some pretty amazing terrain.
+When you travel on it, you’ll see the snow on the Cascade Range and Mount Shasta and some of the West Coast’s coolest cities (Portland, Seattle, Bay Area).
+Did we mention this awesome photo opp just north of San Luis Obispo, CA?

 The California Zephyr is one of our most popular trains even in the summer heat!
 It runs daily between Chicago and San Francisco, making its way through the plains of Nebraska all the way to Denver, across the Rockies to Salt Lake City, and then through Reno and Sacramento into Emeryville/San Francisco.
 It’s pretty much the trip of a lifetime.

 While onboard, you can see Donner Lake, a 300-foot-deep fresh-water lake just inside the California state line where summer temperatures are a beautiful 75 degrees!
 Sounds refreshing, huh?

 Amtrak’s scenic Pacific Surfliner route runs right along the beautiful beaches of Southern California between San Luis Obispo and San Diego, where the average temp is a perfect 68 degrees this month.